hirakiuc/batty/README.md

 # Batty Keyboard

-Batty keyboard is a split keyboard modified the [foostan/crkbd](https://github.com/foostan/crkbd), added two keys.
+The batty keyboard is a split keyboard which based on the [foostan/crkbd](https://github.com/foostan/crkbd).

 ## Layout

-batty-classic has new two keys from crkbd-classic.
+batty-classic has new two keys to each side from crkbd-classic.

 ![batty-classic-pcb](./images/batty-classic-pcb.png?raw=true)